-- 1. Document antibiotic indication
+1. Document antibiotic indication

-- Some antibiotics require an indication be specified at the time of order.
-Make every effort to choose an indication from the dropdown menu and avoid choosing "Other".
+Antimicrobials require an indication be specified at the time of order.
+Make every effort to choose an indication from the dropdown menu and avoid choosing "Other"

-- 2. Specify antibiotic duration of therapy
+- 2. Specify anticipated antibiotic duration of therapy

-- Routinely perform an antibiotic "timeout" at 48-72 hours of therapy to assess appropriateness of therapy:
+- 3. Routinely perform an antibiotic "timeout" at 48-72 hours of therapy to assess appropriateness of therapy:

 - ☐ The Right syndrome identified

 - ☐The Right drug selected

 - ☐Given at the Right dose

 - □Via the Right route of administration

 - ☐ For the Right duration of therapy